candkyng/test-android-bdd/README.md

 ## Run test
 1. Start virtual device
 1. Launch Appium and start server
-1. Launch windows command prompt, navigate to the test-android-bdd project folder and run test with profile:
+1. Launch windows command prompt, navigate to the test-android-bdd project folder and run test with history profile:

-    * To run all scenarios:

-            cucumber -p full

-    * To run regression scenarios:
+    * To run history scenarios:

-            cucumber -p regression
+            cucumber -p history

-1. Cucumber profiles "full" and "regression" are configured in _cucumber.yml_ file.
+1. Cucumber profiles are configured in _cucumber.yml_ file.
 1. Test result will be generated in report.html and on command prompt.

 ## FAQ: